Ultrabenosaurus/checkpoint/README.md

 ## About

 Think along the lines of how Chrome marks occurences of search results when you do Find in Page, but giving an outline of page content.
-The default setting is to scan for H tags 1 though 6, but you can pass a class prefix to use instead.
-Section depth/nesting will be done numerically as with H tags rather than actual HTML element structure, to give you more freedom over your architecture.
+Will work with element names or classnames.
+Section depth/nesting will be done in the order they're listed in the config block, rather than HTML element structure to give you more freedom over your architecture.

+## Changelog

+### 0.1.0

+* first release
+* **NO DEFAULT SETTINGS** (see demos for example config)
+* config block MUST be called `chConfig` and checkpoint MUST be initialised as a top-level variable named `checkpoint`
+* two builds: document outline with or without scroll indicator
+  * scroll indicator is mostly superfluous at the moment, mirroring the native scrollbar, but will be improved on
+* can outline the document based on elements or classnames
+* markers redraw automatically on browser resize
+  * doesn't seem to register on Windows 10 Chrome when maximising/restoring the window

 ## Usage

 ### Install

-[Download the latest build](https://github.com/Ultrabenosaurus/checkpoint/blob/master/dist/checkpoint.min.js) directly or clone this repo to build it yourself via Grunt, then include the JS file in project however you need to.
+[Download the latest build](https://github.com/Ultrabenosaurus/checkpoint/blob/master/dist/checkpoint.min.js) directly or clone this repo to build it yourself via Grunt, then include the JS file in your project at the end of the body after a config block (see demos).

-### Default

-Just call `checkpoint.init()` once the page has loaded and it'll show up alongside the scrollbar.
-Nothing else needed.

-### Custom
+### Customise

+See the demos for config examples.

+If you need to refresh checkpoint at any time you can call `checkpoint.updateMarkers()`.
+If you change the config on-the-fly and want to reboot checkpoint, call `checkpoint = new cp( chConfig );`.

 ## Credits